• Skip to primary navigation

 Looking for even more fudge flavors?
 Then check out these: pumpkin spice fudge, cranberry white chocolate fudge, and strawberry fudge.

-• It tastes just like a Reese's Peanut Butter Cup.
+• It tastes just like peanut butter cups.

 • The combination of chocolate and peanut butter is tasted in every bite!